BrianGladman/complex_oblate_swf/readme.txt

   somewhat below the so-called breakpoint.
 [The breakpoint is defined as the minimum value of l such that the magnitudes of r2 and r2d begin to increase with increasing l while the magnitudes of r1 and r1d begin to decrease.
-An approximate value for the breakpoint for for small values of m is given by l = 2*(cr+ci)/pi].
+An approximate value for the breakpoint for small values of m is given by l = 2*(cr+ci)/pi].
 No 5 digit results were seen for cr up to 200 or so.
-Only a few 5 digit results were seen for x >= 0.001, even for cr = 5000.
-The largest number of 5 digit results occurred for cr = 5000 and x = 0.000001.
-Even here, however, there were no more than about 3 such results for each m.
+Only a few 5 digit results were seen, even for cr = 5000.
 See the discussions below about the estimated accuracy of the angular functions.

-  Similar testing when ci was increased to 12 showed a few more 5 digit results for small x.
+  Similar testing when ci was increased to 12 showed a few more 5 digit results.
 At least 5 digits were obtained for cr up to 5000 for all of the values of x down to 0.000001.

-  Testing with ci = 15 showed yet more 5 digits results and even 4 digit results for cr = 5000.
-However, at least 5 digits of accuracy were obtained for cr up to 2000 for all values of x down to 0.000001.
+  Testing with ci = 15 showed at least 5 digits of accuracy for cr up to 2000 for all values of x down to 0.000001.
+Testing at cr = 5000 showed poor results with accuracies as low as 0 digits for m = 0.
+This was due to a poor matrix starting value for the eigenvalue together with a lack of convergence of the Bouwkamp procedure, even when using quadruple precision for this procedure.

-  When ci = 20, there were 5 or more digits of accuracy for all tested values of x when cr <= 95.
+  When ci = 20, there were 5 or more digits of accuracy for all tested values of x when cr <= 70.
+There was one estimated accuracy of 4 digits for x = .01, but it was found to actually be accurate to 5 digits when compared to quadruple precision results.
 There were 5 or more digits of accuracy at x >= 0.1 for cr = 150 and at x >= 0.2 for cr up to 2000.
 Testing showed duplicated eigenvalues of the same parity for some values of m when cr = 5000.
+See the discussion of fort.60 above.

   When ci = 25, there were at least 5 digits of accuracy for x >= 0.2
   when cr <= 100, for x >= 0.3 when cr = 150 and for x >= 0.4 when cr
-  = 200 and 250.
+  = 200.

   Testing for yet higher values of ci showed a continued increase in the minimum value of x and a decrease in the maximum value of cr for